ehsanrashid/DON/Readme.md

   * #### Use NNUE
     Toggle between the NNUE and classical evaluation functions.
-If set to "true", the network parameters must be available to load from file (see also `Eval File`).
+If set to "true", the network parameters must be available to load from file (see also EvalFile), if they are not embedded in the binary.

   * #### Eval File
     The name of the file of the NNUE evaluation parameters.
-Depending on the GUI the filename should include the full path to the folder/directory that contains the file.
+Depending on the GUI the filename might have to include the full path to the folder/directory that contains the file.
+    Other locations, such as the directory that contains the binary and the working directory, are also searched.

   * #### Overhead Move Time
     Assume a time delay of x ms due to network and GUI overheads.
 This is useful to